The INFACT School – International School For Food Addiction Counseling And Treatment

 THE ACORN Food Addiction Professional Training (no longer active) was the first food addiction training for professionals.
 We include information here on the program to provide background into Food Addiction Professional Training.
 Please note that this program is no longer active.

-ACORN Food Dependency & Recovery Services administers the Food Addiction Professional Training.
-This is a three-year experiential program focused on learning food addiction recovery from the inside-out, assisting experienced food addiction professionals, and developing ways to make a unique contribution to food addicts and the field of food addiction.
+ACORN Food Dependency & Recovery Services administered the Food Addiction Professional Training.
+It was a three-year experiential program focused on learning food addiction recovery from the inside-out, assisting experienced food addiction professionals, and developing ways to make a unique contribution to food addicts and the field of food addiction.